MicrosoftDocs/msteams-docs/msteams-platform/resources/teams-updates.md

 ---
-title: Microsoft Teams updates
+title: Introducing the new Microsoft Teams client
 description: Learn about the latest updates to Microsoft Teams.
 author: v-ypalikila
 ms.author: lajanuar
 ms.localizationpriority: medium
 ms.topic: reference
 ---
-# Microsoft Teams update
+# Introducing the new Microsoft Teams client

 [The new Microsoft Teams client](https://www.microsoft.com/en-us/microsoft-365/blog/2023/03/27/welcome-to-the-new-era-of-microsoft-teams/) is reimagined from the ground up with performance in mind.
 It's faster, simpler, smarter, and flexible to provide better experience for your apps and users.
 The new Teams client supports all the existing Teams app capabilities except Adaptive Card tabs.
 If you have an app that runs inside the Classic Teams, the app will most likely run in the new Teams client without any issues.